JoshuaWise/vapr-json/README.md

 });
 ```

 If someone sends a `POST`, `PUT`, or `PATCH` request without a Content-Type header of `application/json` they'll receive `415 Unsupported Media Type`.
 If someone sends invalid JSON, they'll receive a `400` response.
 If someone sends an Accept header that doesn't allow a response of `application/json`, they'll receive a `406` response.
 If someone sends a request of any HTTP method other than `POST`, `PUT`, or `PATCH`, they mustn't send a request body or else they'll receive `413 Payload Too Large`.
+All responses with non-empty bodies will be serialized as JSON and given a Content-Type of `application/json`.

 ## Options